- SENATORS' STATEMENTS

 Honourable senators, currently there are no limitations regulating the amounts a Canadian registered charitable organization can accept in the form of donations from foreign foundations.
 All such donations received from foreign foundations are nowhere to be found on any record that is publicly accessible in this country.
 There is currently no public disclosure requirement in this regard.
 There is absolutely no public transparency.

 Under current Canadian law, substantial financial donations can be provided by foreign corporations to a Canadian registered charitable organization in order to fund permissible political activities of that particular charity and, as a consequence, thereby directly influence the domestic public affairs of this country.
 To think that all of this can presently occur with the foreign foundation's involvement being entirely removed from any public scrutiny or knowledge, honourable senators, is totally unacceptable.

 Some Hon.
 Senators: Hear, hear!

-Honourable senators, the Canadian public, the Canadian taxpayer, is entitled
+Honourable senators, the Canadian public, the Canadian taxpayer, is entitled to absolutely nothing less.

 (On motion of Senator Tardif, for Senator Mitchell, debate adjourned.)